Tales from the Bench

 It has taken five years, many hours of research, discussions, reading, and MANY hours of hands-on conservation and I hope that now this altarpiece can be appreciated and better understood, as well as recognised as a significant piece in the museum’s collection.

 A Polar Bear

-This polar bear (Ursus maritimus) is part of the diverse natural history collections at RAMM.
+The polar bear (Ursus maritimus) is part of the diverse natural sciences collection at RAMM.
 It was donated by the estate of Charles Peel dating from the early twentieth century.
 The polar bear was originally displayed as part of a large diorama, in which it was seen to be attacking a seal with the front left paw positioned on top and embedded in the seal.
 When the display was dismantled the seal was removed resulting in the loss of the attacking paw.
 Damage from the old display and pest attack, combined with long exposure to sunlight and pollutants from open display, meant that the polar bear had become dirty and needed many repairs.

 Starting bottom up

 Work began from the bottom up, starting with the recreation of a snowy landscape.
 It took many hours to carefully cover the front left paw and part of the back left paw which were missing.

 A thick layer of dust covered the entire surface of the bear.
 The cleaning began with the brushing and vacuuming of the hair.
 This was followed by running Smokesponge (vulcanised rubber sponge) across the hair then swabbing it with a solution of alcohol and water.
 The surviving paws were covered in old paint and glue which had to be painstakingly removed.